gleechi/gleechi.github.io/pages/0.9.5/knowledge/debug_files.md

 Enable the **“Save Debug Files”** in your VG_MainScript when you want to create debug files.

 Running the application in the Editor will create a *vg_tmp* subdirectory in your project’s Asset folder and export files (see [Debug Files Content](#debug-files-content) below) when you play your scene.
-It will then also create a file named [APP-IDENTITY].[APP-VERSION].zip (you set those in your Unity Player Settings) in your project’s root folder.
+It will then also create a .zip file from the vg_tmp folder in your project’s root folder.

 The full debug files process is only in effect in development mode (i.e. using the Unity Editor), but not in builds.